zoenolan/RaycastingFractalTerrain/README.md

-Perlin noise based raycast terrain rendering usding OpenGL and PVM
+Perlin noise based raycast terrain rendering using OpenGL and PVM
 ==================================================================

 My dissertation on terrain generation and rendering